Skip to content

 Remove

-• 31% of live pages had measurable traffic decay — falling rankings due to outdated content
+• βœ•31% of live pages had measurable traffic decay

-• Organic traffic: 263K monthly sessions — plateau despite continued publishing
+• βœ•Organic traffic plateau at 263K monthly despite continued publishing

-The audit ran April 2024.
-Traffic growth measured through August 2025.
-Results reflect the combined effect of content removal, merges, and refresh implementation by the Connecteam in-house team using the KUMR roadmap.
+Audit ran April 2024.
+Results measured through August 2025.
+Traffic growth reflects the combined effect of content removal, merges, and refresh implementation by the Connecteam in-house team.

 The sites where existing content is the biggest opportunity.